khaled-hamam/design-patterns-explained/library/solid-principles/open-closed.md

 Now let's see the problems introduced in this example:

-- The rules for tax calculation can be changed in the future as new product type are introduced, and this will require changes to the already existing class TaxCalculator.
+- The rules for tax calculation can be changed in the future as new product types are introduced, and this will require changes to the already existing class TaxCalculator.

 ## Solution